-Though the original Article 239AA also required the State government to seek the advice of the Lieutenant Governor, this amendment has drastically expanded the scope of Lieutenant Governor’s power.
-Though the amendment doesn’t make the approval of the Lieutenant Governor mandatory, but it would in practice create a situation where none of the decisions of the State could be implemented without the consent and concurrence of the Lieutenant governor, which would curb the legislative freedom of the Delhi government.
+Though the original Article 239AA also required the State government to seek the advice of the Lieutenant Governor, this amendment has drastically expanded the scope of LG’s power.
+Though the amendment doesn’t make the approval of the LG mandatory, but it would in practice create a situation where none of the decisions of the State could be implemented without the consent and concurrence of the LG, which would curb the legislative freedom of the Delhi government.
 Furthermore, this is in blatant contradiction with the SC verdict on the issue.

 But this amendment has effectively changed the entire power structure as well as the functioning of the Government in Delhi and this could have serious potential repercussions, as it has made the Lieutenant Governor of Delhi more powerful than was ever envisioned.
 And considering Delhi’s delicate and unique position, there is no assurance as to what can happen.

 Constitution of India, 1950 Article 157.